jwcrandall/arkouda-DevOps/README.md

 unset PYTHONPATH
 ```

-To source the arkouda module, in order to connect to and arkouda_server,
+For each Terminal, to source the arkouda module, in order to connect to and arkouda_server,
 and import arkouda into a jupyter notebook, run Bash command

 ```bash